solidiquis/erdtree/README.md

 that, when saturated, allows requests to be processed in aggregate keeping the disk busy as opposed to having it wait on `erdtree` to due CPU-bound processing in between requests.

+It should be noted however that the performance as a function of thread-count is asymptotic in nature (see [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law)) so you'll quickly reach a point of dimishing returns after a certain thread-count threshold as you'd be paying the cost of managing a larger threadpool with no added benefit.

 For empirical data on the subject checkout [this article](https://pkolaczk.github.io/disk-parallelism/).

 ### Completions